Chubek/chubek/README.md

 This 'web-hole' contains my notable work in computing.
 I am active mostly in language and systems development, including compilers, interpreters, domain-specific languages, operating systems, POSIX daemons, Assembly, functional programming, and so on.
 I find myself to be the perfect blend of 'theory' and 'pragma'.
 My knowledge, although in most aspects based on theory, is mostly self-taught until I complete the first semester of my 4-year SWE/Compsci program.
 As the program continues, my theoretical knowledge will be boldened and enriched.

-My favorite subjects in theory of computation are: verification of programs with modal logic, Structured Programming and Hoare logic, and compiler optimization.
+My favorite subjects in theory of computation are: formal methods; chiefly, verification of programs with modal logic, Structured Programming and Hoare logic, and compiler optimization.
 The most puzzling subject for me is the theory of categories.

 I plan on writing some papers as soon as I am qualified.
 I generally enjoy reading papers on computing immensely.